FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-publish-context-information-as-open-data-in-ckan.md

-Publishing and consuming open data is a cornerstone for the development of applications and the creation of an innovation ecosystem.
 Through the mechanisms described in the section [Development of context-aware applications](/development-context-aware-applications/development-context-aware-applications/), the Context Broker can be used to publish and consume context information.
 In particular, this information can be indeed open data and